mahi8306/book-nook-hub/README.md

-# Book Nook Hub 📚
+# 📚 Book Nook Hub

 ## Project Overview
 Book Nook Hub is an online book store web application that allows users to browse books and view book details through a clean and user-friendly interface.

-This project was developed as part of an internship to understand modern frontend development workflows and deployment practices.
+This project was developed as part of an internship to understand modern frontend development workflows, React, and deployment practices.

 ---

 ## Features
 - Browse available books
 - View book details
-- Responsive UI
+- Responsive UI for mobile and desktop
 - Clean and simple design
 - Publicly deployed web application

 ---

 ## Tech Stack
 - React.js
 - Vite
 - Tailwind CSS
 - JavaScript
 - GitHub (Version Control)
+- Netlify (Live Deployment)

 ---